 Euphorbia plants (Euphorbia spp.) also go by the easier to say, but less elegant, name of Spurge.
 They are a family of plants that may be grown as houseplants or occasionally outdoors.
-There are many varieties of Euphorbia plants, with fascinating forms that range from shrubs, herbs to cactus-like specimens.
+There are many varieties of Euphorbia plants, with fascinating forms that range from shrubs, herbs, or cactus-like specimens.
 Growing Euphorbias is easy and some are hardy in temperate climates.
 These are easy to start from seed and propagate from cuttings.
-Learn how to cultivate a Euphorbia plant that will start conversations and cause double looks.
+Learn how to cultivate a Euphorbia plant that will start conversations and cause second looks.

 About Euphorbia Plants